imaphatduc/cubecubed/docs/quickstart.md

 ## Video exports!

 Now you have a dynamic scene playing directly on the browser, but if you want to export it to a video file, what can you do?
-Well, you just need to create a `Recorder` object like so:
+Well, you just need to create a `Recorder` object like so (but remember to remove the `simpleScene()` function call we have before):

 ```js
 import { Recorder } from "cubecubed"